-FEMA analyzes land across the country and determines the possibilities of and area to flood.
+FEMA analyzes land across the country and determines the possibilities of an area to flood.
 The Special Flood Hazard Area (SFHA) defines land that is estimated to flood once every 100 years.

 How and why does this affect you?
-If your structure falls inside of a SFHA then lending agencies may require a certain level of insurance to be carried in the event of on of these 100 year floods.
+If your structure falls inside of a SFHA, then lending agencies may require a certain level of insurance to be carried in the event of one of these 100 year floods.

 An elevation certificate is a standard FEMA form that documents elevation and SFHA information on a structure to help determine the level of insurance a structure may require.

 When building a new structure you may need three specific and distinct elevation certificates: